alxmglk/building-microservices-with-fsharp/slides/index.md

 ***
 ## Make failures discoverable
-* collect and aggregate logs
+* collect and aggregate logs with metrics
     * don't forget about correlation ids
-* collect and aggregate metrics
 * monitoring

 ---